isaqueDaSilva/isaqueDaSilva/README.md

 My name is **Isaque Machado**, and I'm a **Software Engineeer**, specialized in **iOS Development**.
 I'm passionate about crafting elegant and efficient solutions through code, with a keen eye for detail and a love for problem-solving, I thrive on analyzing challenges, designing robust and efficient solutions, and delivering user-friendly experiences that make a difference. <br>

-# 🎯 Current Focus:
+# 🎯 Current Focus and Learning:
-- 📲 Building a WhatsApp clone.
-- 📝 Starting to write some articles about what I've built for Medium.

-# 📚 Currently Learning
-- Advanced Swift concepts.
-- Advanced concepts of SwiftUI.
-- Backend concepts.
+- 🥞 Improve my skills in data structure and algorithms
+- 🧠 Improve my skills in how architecture even better my apps and improve the overall performance.
+- 🔑 Learning about security in apps

 # 🛠️ Tech Stack
 - **Languages**: Swift